bil/licorice/docs/developers/env_setup.rst

     .. code-block:: bash

         ./install/env_setup.sh

-    This script will take 15 to 30 minutes to complete.

 #. `Install pyenv and pyenv-virtualenv in your shell config. <https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv>`_ Bash users can use the following: